 - Farrans Construction, for the fabrication and installation of the pontoon.

-The construction of the base and pontoon is expected to create around 120 local jobs.
+The construction of the base and pontoon created around 120 local jobs.

-The long-term Operations & Maintenance of the wind farm is set to bring significant employment and investment benefits to Tendring plus the wider Essex area and along the East coast as well as elsewhere in the UK.
+The long-term Operations & Maintenance of the wind farm is bringing significant employment and investment benefits to Tendring plus the wider Essex area and along the East coast as well as elsewhere in the UK.

 To support local businesses and job seekers understand more about the long-term opportunities associated with the wind farms operations and maintenance, the Galloper team hosted a Business Breakfast in Harwich in May 2017 and took part in the Tendring Jobs and Careers Fair in October 2017.